uniworld-io/event-query/README.md

 #  Unichain Event Query Service
-unichainEventQuery is implemented with unichain's new event subscribe model.
+EventQuery is implemented with unichain's new event subscribe model.
 It uses same query interface with unichain-Grid.
 Users can also subscribe block trigger, transaction trigger, contract log trigger, and contract event trigger.
 UnichainEvent is independent of a particular branch of java-unichain, the new event subscribes model has already be released on version 3.5 of java-unichain.